cxhernandez/cxhernandez.com/_posts/2015-04-04-fah-kartography.markdown

     return city
 {% endhighlight %}

-With this function, we all have all the pieces needed to create a JSON-formatted database of unique coordinates with city/state names and numbers of hits from that location.
+With this function, we have all the pieces needed to create a JSON-formatted database of unique coordinates with city/state names and numbers of hits from that location.
 We loop over the unique coordinates and build the JSON list as we go along:

 {% highlight python %}
 info = []